BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/udlrv1.md

 Create an RPG-style game with Up/Down/Left/Right controls and collectables.

-Create a sprite class.
+Create a Sprite class.

-Create a player class that EXTENDS THE SPRITE CLASS.
+Create a Player class that EXTENDS THE SPRITE CLASS.
 The player must have 2 or more states (for example, "standing" and "walking").
 Animate the walking state by alternating 2 or more images.
 ```
 update(){
   if (this.state == "standing"){